 Most trampoline time in the region per athlete

-Awarded highest scoring trampoline team in all of Ontario by Gymnastics Ontario for 2017 /18 and again in 2019.
-(2020 / 21 competitions were cancelled due to COVID.)
+Awarded highest scoring trampoline team in all of Ontario by Gymnastics Ontario for the last 3 competition years in a row

 Experienced competitive level 3 trampoline coaches

 Private – athletes training get exclusive use of all Olympic Trampolines and the Facility